ory/web/src/pages/blog/argon2-parameters-choice-best-practice.md

 ### Desired Execution Time

 Our goal is to tune the parameters so that a single hashing operation takes an acceptable amount of time.
-Here the user experience is in conflict with security, and even in the interest of users security should win out.
+Here, user experience is in conflict with security, and even in the interest of users security should win out.
 For frontend applications the execution time should be at least 0.5s, but you should strive to make it 1s.
 Backend authentication can take a bit longer, but that depends on your use case.
 Have a look in the
 [Argon2 specification paper](https://password-hashing.net/argon2-specs.pdf) to
-get some recommended values for different applications.
+get some recommended durations for different applications.

 ### Adjust Memory and Iterations